 My art actively seeks to engage people in examining important issues.
-I address the topics of personal and cultural loss.
+I address the topics of personal and cultural survival.
 Instead of speaking out words, I pursue a visual dialog.
 Through color, line, and visual form, I express deeply felt concerns regarding removal, disturbance, and the struggle to reclaim cultural context.

 As a Native American artist, I explore issues of identity, culture, including Osage mythos, place, and the dynamics of personal and cultural transformation.
 Over the years I have used a visual vocabulary consisting of images and symbols drawn from my cultural heritage, personal life experiences, and contemporary culture.
 The underlying principles that inform my art include tribal oral histories, maps, art historical references, and nature.
 Through visual narrative, I explore how my point of view relates to a historical, political and cultural sense of place in contemporary society.
 The use of narrative in my work acts as a continuation of the Native American storytelling tradition.
 Ancestral tribal stories and sayings have served to explain the world in which we lived.
 New and emerging stories serve as allegories of transformation in an ever-changing world.